aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ### Current projects i've been working on the past 4 weeks...
 - Home Automation: February revision of the OEM Smart Indoor Wall Socket
-  - for wall power outlets (direct fit inisde the outlet juction box)
+  - for  OEM wall power outlets (a direct fit to the outlet juction box)
-  - for indoor light switch (direct fit inisde the outlet juction box)
+  - for OEM indoor light switches (a direct fit to the outlet juction box)
-  - with touch LCD TFT Display for a direct replacement of the mechanical light switch
+    - with touch LCD TFT Display option for a direct replacement of the mechanical light switch
 - Home Automation: February revison of the indoor home wellbeing and plant monitoring smart device
 - (NEW !!!)
 Home Automation: March revison for the indoor home wireless electromagnetic wave safety smart device
 <br>